Upward-Facing Dog Pose

 Use props, blocks, and a little creativity to brave some of yoga's most fearsome yoga asanas.

-Suddenly, your practice just became a lot stronger (literally).
+Your practice just became a lot stronger.
+(Literally.)

 Bump up your energy (and confidence!) by bending back into Camel Pose.
 Ustrasana counteracts slouching and relieves lower back pain with a generous, heart-opening stretch.